 The purpose of a log file is to keep a record of all printing activity on a given printer.
-Each printer has a separate log file, located in /usr/spool/lp/transcript/log if it is a hardwired LaserWriter, and in /usr/spool/lp/etc/log otherwise.
+Each printer has a separate log file, located in /usr/spool/lp/etc/log.
 The name of each printer's log file takes the form: